-Read on to learn more about Maridy, ARISE's recently appointed Co-Chair.
+Read on to learn more about DTCC’s Maridy Beringuela, ARISE's recently appointed Co-Chair.

-Q. Tell us about your role at DTCC?
+DC: Tell us about your role at DTCC.

 I've celebrated five years at DTCC this year and am currently a Senior Associate with the Anti Money Laundering (AML) & Financial Crime Compliance Department based in Manila.